Series Editor: Clare Wilkinson, Professor and Co-Director, Science Communication Unit, University of the West of England Bristol

-As science communication continues to establish itself as a discipline in the twenty-first century, there has never been a better time to consider contemporary science communication and its practices.
+As science communication continues to establish itself as a discipline in the 21st century, there has never been a better time to consider contemporary science communication and its practices.

 Contemporary Issues in Science Communication will create a space to consider such science matters.
 In so doing it will also link the present with the past by publishing titles that develop our understanding of the history of science communication, both in practice and as an academic discipline.